threefoldtecharchive/vdc-solutions-charts/charts/presearch/README.md

-## Presearch Full Node
+## Presearch Node

-This helm chart(solution) is going to launch a Presearch full node.
+This helm chart(solution) is going to launch a Presearch node.
 The chart should have 2 inputs,

 #### Inputs